LahiruJayasinghe/DeepDOA/README.md

 The proposed DF scheme is practical and low-complex in the sense that a phase synchronization mechanism, an antenna calibration mechanism, and the analytical model of the antenna radiation pattern are not essential.
 Also, the proposed DF method can be implemented using a single-channel RF receiver.

-For more details, please see our paper below.
+For more details, please see our paper [Arxiv paper](https://arxiv.org/pdf/1712.01154.pdf).

 ### Whole Architecture: